djhmateer/djhmateer.github.io/_posts/2024-07-30-wikipedia.md

 - they are a plant expert, but are reverting changes from an expert entomologist with a comment 'not an improvement' which doesn't seem helpful for the entire edit.
 In fact doesn't make sense.
 Maybe it was the revert, so they were commenting on the previous edit.

-- they have a section called 'Rant' on their profile - perhaps prickly person?

-todo
+## Todo

 - dig deeper into how it all works and guidelines/principles
 - what to do when you disagree with someones edits
 - need to dig into how scientific the tone should be on articles.
 - find out about tagging (ie)

-## Create a new page
+- create a new page for hoverfly lagoons
-asdf

-## Tagging